 Avoid overdrafts with your new account by keeping track of your money.
 Most bank accounts, if not all, allow online access and apps that offer up-to-date account information and alerts.

-Bank accounts for bad credit and second chance banking accounts are typically not free, as you can tell from the above-listed options.
+Bank accounts for bad credit and second chance banking accounts are typically not free.
 But, most banks and credit unions will give you an opportunity to upgrade to a free account or at the very least, an account that offers more benefits after a 12-month proof of good account management.

 Your new account is more than likely to be monitored by the bank.
 If you’re prone to overdrafts, you need to be conscious of your balance at all times and open a bank account that offers overdraft protection or an overdraft line of credit.